Citi Rewards+℠ Card review

 Signup bonus limitations.

-You can only qualify for the signup bonus if you haven’t earned a Citi signup bonus or closed a Citi credit card within the last 24 months.
+You only qualify for the signup bonus if you haven’t earned a Citi signup bonus or closed a Citi credit card within the last 24 months.
 That means if you’re eyeing multiple Citi cards, you’ll want to carefully consider which signup bonus is most valuable to you.

 What are my preapproval odds?